TBD54566975/technical-proposals/tp025/README.md

 1. `"scope": "data-formats/<data-format>"`

-   Schema-less messages under a particular data format.
+   Schema-less messages with a particular data format.

 Example snapshots in a DWN: